 In addition to this call for evidence, at the start of July Government will also be inviting comments on specific pieces of regulation as part of the Government's flagship Red Tape Challenge.
 As part of this exercise businesses will be able to comment on the regulation which affects their particular industry as well as rules, around things like equality and employment that cut across all sectors.
 Where appropriate we will make the links between these pieces of work.

+Department for Outtore, with sula and Sport

-I look forward to hearing your views and hope this will be part of an ongoing dialogue with you on these key issues.
+I look forward to he with you on these k earing your views and hope this will be part of an ongoing dialogue key issues.

+Jeremy Hunt